lissine0/Monal-wiki/Building-Monal.md

 **Please be reminded that the alpha builds obviously might be unstable, slower or come with other severe issues.**

 Read here how to use logging with the [Monal UDP Logger](https://github.com/monal-im/Monal/wiki/Introduction-to-Monal-Logging) to debug things.

+# Installing Cocoapods
+You'll need to use homebrew to install cocoapods, other ways to install cocoapods may result in strange errors.

+## Step #1: Install Homebrew
+Go to https://brew.sh/ and follow the instructions to install homebrew.
+Don't forget to follow the "next steps" printed to your terminal once homebrew finishes.

+## Step #2: Install Cocoapods via Homebrew
+In the terminal type `brew install cocoapods`

+Done.